 If your password strength is not rated “strong” or “best,” it should be changed immediately!

-If you have ANY reason to believe that someone has guessed your password, please change it immediately.
+If you have ANY reason to believe that someone has guessed your password, please call us to change it immediately.